 First, ingredients appear on the recipe metadata as strings (e.g., "1 cup brown sugar").
-We processed each string using a conditional random field (CRF) model [26] in order to identify the ingredient itself (e.g., "brown sugar"), the quantity of the ingredient used in the recipe (e.g., "1"), and the unit of measurement (e.g., "cup").
-The CRF model has been trained with $\sim 180,000$ human-labeled data from the New York Times cooking database, and is publicly available on GitHub.
+Thus, the order of appearance of ingredient names, ingredient quantities, and units may be inconsistent, whereas both ingredient names and units are not necessarily normalized.
+For example, one recipe might list "1 cup of brown sugar", while another might list "brown sugar (1 cup)".
+Such variability makes parsing strings of ingredients and their quantities using regular expressions challenging, if not infeasible.
+To address this challenge, we processed each string using a conditional random field (CRF) model [31].
+Specifically, we used CRF to identify the ingredient itself (e.g., "brown sugar"), the quantity of the ingredient used in the recipe (e.g., "1"), and the unit of measurement (e.g., "cup").
+The CRF model has been trained with $\sim 180,000$ human-labeled data from the New York Times cooking database, and is publicly available on GitHub3.
 We additionally applied a lemmatizer to promote homogeneity (i.e., prevent having multiple copies of the same unit appearing in different versions due for example to singular or plural form being used across recipes).
 We evaluated the accuracy of the CRF model by manually inspecting a total of 800 ingredients (i.e., 100 ingredients randomly sampled from each of the 8 sitemaps in our dataset, so as to increase coverage).
-Specifically, the output of the CRF model was manually labeled as correct (black), partially correct (amber), or erroneous (red) as shown in Table 2.
-Overall, the CRF model achieved 91.75% accuracy, with only 57 erroneous and 9 partially correct outputs out of the 800 samples.
+Specifically, the output of the CRF model was manually labeled as correct (black), partially correct (amber), or erroneous (red)